MicrosoftDocs/power-automate-docs/articles/minit/aggregations.md

 ---
 title: List of aggregations
-description: Learn about the aggregations you can use in custom metrics in minit.
+description: Learn about the aggregations you can use in custom metrics in the Process Mining desktop app.
 author: rosikm
 contributors:
   - rosikm